Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 #  Actual "Attacks"

    A very quick examination of DNS traffic may lead to the false conclusion that extracting the needle from the haystack is difficult.
-   "Interesting" primary DNS requests are mixed with useless (for the eavesdropper) secondary and tertiary requests (see the terminology in Section 1).
+"Interesting" primary DNS requests are mixed with useless (for the eavesdropper) secondary and tertiary requests (see the terminology in (#introduction)).
 But, in this time of "big data" processing, powerful techniques now exist to get from the raw data to what the eavesdropper is actually interested in.

    Many research papers about malware detection use DNS traffic to detect "abnormal" behavior that can be traced back to the activity of